ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==
+= 1.7.74 (02 September 2024) =
+* Bug Fixed  : The visibility option is not working for the CTA feature. #905
+* Bug Fixed  : App Icon is getting replaced by Splash screen Icon on some Android devices #923
+* Improvement  : Connect CTA with add to homescreen in chrome browser. #924
+* Improvement  : Update 'Stable Tag' in readme.md file #908

+= 1.7.73 (13 August 2024) =
+* Bug Fixed  : Warning appears in Call to Action extension. #915
+* Bug Fixed  : Fixed vulnerability issues discovered by Darius Sveikauskas.
+* Compatibility  : Tested with WordPress version 6.6 #914.
+* Improvement  : Code improvement.

+= 1.7.72 (09 July 2024) =
+* Bug Fixed  : The visibility option is not working for the CTA feature. #905
+* Bug Fixed  : Navigation bar extension conflict issue #910
+* Bug Fixed  : When we click on saving button on Nav bar data was not saved. #913
+* Bug Fixed  : Fixed vulnerability issues discovered by CleanTalk inc.
+* Improvement  : Code improvement.

 = 1.7.71 (03 July 2024) =
 * Feature Added  : Make an option to select form factor from the option #899